 In talking with people about preparedness, I find that many people think that you have to spend a ton of money to get started.
-They forget about the common household survival items that they already have in their homes that can be used.
+They forget about the common household survival items they already have in their homes that can be useful, many actually necessary, for survival.

 Here is a list of other common household survival items that you probably already own